 How to Access the Lake Score Card

-Google Earth must be installed on your computer.
+The latest version of Google Earth must be installed on your computer.

 Once the image appears, click on a lake to view the lake’s score or select a layer/lake from the list on the left sidebar.
 Lake-specific individual water quality and chemistry data can be accessed online through the Vermont Integrated Watershed Assessment Information System (IWIS) using Site Search.